CORNELIA KUBLER KAVANAGH

 Although Kavanagh’s subject matter is diverse, she is continually drawn to nature for inspiration, and has mounted several exhibitions that address environmental concerns.
 These include tsunami waves, “Sea Butterflies” as surrogates for ocean acidification, and ice moulins as markers of global warming.
 Her most recent museum show, at The Yale Peabody Museum, celebrated the goddess figures of the Upper Paleolithic, the world’s first three-dimensional representations of the female form.

-In 2005, Kavanagh represented the United States Virgin Islands Council on the Arts in the 51st Venice Biennale with five Shape of Time sculptures that honored her father’s seminal treatise, The Shape of Time (Yale University Press, 1961).
-From 2013 to 2016, Kavanagh collaborated with Woods Hole Oceanographic Institution at the Smithsonian’s National Museum of Natural History on an exhibition titled FRAGILE BEAUTY: The Art & Science of Sea Butterflies.
+In 2005 Kavanagh represented the United States Virgin Islands Council on the Arts in the 51st Venice Biennale with sculptures honoring her father’s seminal treatise, The Shape of Time (Yale University Press, 1961).
+From 2013 to 2016, she collaborated with Woods Hole Oceanographic Institution at the Smithsonian’s National Museum of Natural History, in an exhibition titled: FRAGILE BEAUTY: The Art & Science of Sea Butterflies.

 In addition, Kavanagh participated in three OPEN exhibitions in Venice-Lido, Miami’s design district during Art Basel Miami Beach, New York’s American Museum of Natural History, the Peabody Essex Museum in Salem, MA and SOFA Chicago.
 For 10 years she was a member of Blue Mountain Gallery in New York where she had three solo exhibitions.